MicrocontrollersDev/Alternatives/FeatherClient.md

 </details>

 ## For manual mod installation, please click on the version you would like to download the mods for.
-(1.17 will not be supported in this list)

 <details>
     <summary>1.8.9</summary>